Skip Global navigation and goto content

 • One-on-one nutrition counseling and assessment from a licensed nutritionist or qualified professional

-• Information about nutrition and health to help you and your family develop healthy eat habits and lifestyles
+• Information about nutrition and health to help you and your family develop healthy eating habits and lifestyles

 • Breastfeeding support and information for you and your baby